 I am on a trial of Imbruvica and Venetoclax and doing well so far.
-I got to MRD negative (minimal residual disease) in my bone marrow after 15 months.
-This is very good since I am 17P deleted, Trisomy 12 and unmutated.
-As a result I am always looking at future options- if needed.
-Fortunately there are a lot of new emerging treatments.
-Note: I am not an expert and this is just my opinion and my research.
+I got to MRD negative (minimal or measurable residual disease) in my bone marrow after 15 months.
+This is very good since I am 17P deleted, Trisomy 12, and unmutated.
+As a result, I am always looking at future options- if needed.
+Fortunately, there are a lot of new emerging treatments.
+Note: I am not an expert, and this is just my opinion and my research.

-Some terminology to start.
-Technically, all drugs are chemotherapy, which is derived from the term “chemical” therapy.
-However, the term that chemotherapy has become most associated with is cytotoxic (cell-killing) chemotherapy (i.e., fludarabine/ cyclophosphamide taken with the immunotherapy antibody rituximab (FCR), bendamustine/rituximab (BR), cyclophosphamide, doxorubicin, vincristine, and prednisone (CHOP)).
-The problem with the cytotoxic chemotherapy is it can damage one’s bone marrow and immune system while simultaneously killing the cancer.
+Here is some terminology to start.
+Technically, all drugs are chemotherapy, derived from the term “chemical” therapy.
+However, the word that chemotherapy has become most associated with is cytotoxic (cell-killing) chemotherapy (i.e., fludarabine/ cyclophosphamide taken with the immunotherapy antibody rituximab (FCR), bendamustine/rituximab (BR), cyclophosphamide, doxorubicin, vincristine, and prednisone (CHOP)).
+The problem with cytotoxic chemotherapy is it can damage one’s bone marrow and immune system while simultaneously killing cancer.
 This has short-term and possible long-term effects.

-In my opinion, with so many new options available, it is best to use at least one, or a combination of the drug types below, especially with the promise of combinations, such as the one that I am on which can bring people to MRD negative in the bone marrow after 15 months.
-The goal of the combination treatments is to get to MRD negative and to be able to discontinue treatment for an extended period of time.
-The argument that ongoing treatment with the targeted drug ibrutinib may not be true anymore when you add in Venetoclax.
-As Bob Dylan once wrote: “The times they are a changing…”
+In my opinion, with so many new options available, it is best to use at least one or a combination of the drug types below, especially with the promise of combinations, such as the one that I am on, which can bring people to MRD negative in the bone marrow after 15 months.
+The goal of the combination treatments is to get to MRD negative and to be able to discontinue therapy for an extended time.
+The argument is that ongoing treatment with the targeted drug ibrutinib may not be accurate anymore when you add in Venetoclax.
+Bob Dylan once wrote: “The times they are a changing…”

 Below are some of the new CLL treatments I have discovered:

-Targeted therapy works mostly by blocking key pathways that the CLL cells depend on to survive.
-CLL cells rely on the host body to provide support and send signals to stay alive.
+Targeted therapy works primarily by blocking key pathways the CLL cells depend on to survive.
+CLL cells rely on the host body to support and send signals to stay alive.
 Outside of the body, CLL cells die in a day or two in the lab.

 Immunotherapy works by enhancing the immune system.
-Combining non-cytotoxic drugs that have synergies in killing CLL cells without increasing toxicity is another active area of research.
+Combining non-cytotoxic drugs with synergies in killing CLL cells without increasing toxicity is another active area of research.

-It is great how many new drugs are being developed!!!
-This is partial list of what I, as a motivated patient, was able to discover with my own research.
+It is incredible how many new drugs are being developed!!!
+This is a partial list of what I discovered with my research as a motivated patient.
 This is not meant as a comprehensive list of approved CLL drugs or those in the pipeline to treat chronic lymphocytic leukemia.

 Ibrutinib (Imbruvica, PCI-32765) – the first BTK inhibitor.
 Brian Koffman was on one of the earliest trials with ibrutinib.

-Acalabrutinib (Calquence, ACP-196) – still in trials.
-2nd Generation BTK inhibitor that may have a different side effect profile than ibrutinib.
+Acalabrutinib (Calquence, ACP-196) – now approved 2nd Generation BTK inhibitor that may have a different side effect profile than ibrutinib.
 See https://cllsociety.org/2017/10/acalabrutinib-fda-accelerated-approval/

-LOXO-305 – Potent selective, and reversible Bruton’s tyrosine kinase (BTK) inhibitor with equivalent potency against wild-type and cysteine-481 (C481) mutated BTK.
-This too should work for those who become resistance due to ibrutinib due to a mutation at its binding site – C481S
+Pirtobrutinib (Loxo-305) – Potent selective and reversible Bruton’s tyrosine kinase (BTK) inhibitor with equivalent potency against wild-type and cysteine-481 (C481) mutated BTK.
+This should work for those who become resistant due to ibrutinib due to a mutation at its binding site – C481S

 PI3 Kinase inhibitors